DeepLabCut/DeepLabCut/docs/installation.md

 Download anaconda for your operating system: https://www.anaconda.com/distribution/.
 ```

-- IF you use a M1 or M2 chip in your MacBook with v12.5+ (typically 2020 or newer machines), you should use **miniconda3,** which operates with the same principles as anaconda.
+- IF you use a M1 or M2 chip in your MacBook with v12.5+ (typically 2020 or newer machines), we recommend **miniconda3,** which operates with the same principles as anaconda.
 This is straight forward and explained in detail here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html.
 But in short, open the program "terminal" and copy/paste and run the code that is supplied below.

 #### 💡 miniconda for Mac
 ````{admonition} Click the button to see code for miniconda for Mac